chainHero/heroes-service/README.md

 ### a.
 Prepare environment

-In order to make a blockchain network we will use docker to build virtual computers that will handle different roles.
-In this tutorial we will stay simple as possible.
-To do so, we will directly get the network use of testing in the Fabric SDK Go.
-Hyperledger Fabric needs a lot of certificates to ensure encryption in the end to end manner (SSL, TSL …).
+In order to make a blockchain network, we will use `docker` to build virtual computers that will handle different roles.
+In this tutorial we will stay as simple as possible.
+Hyperledger Fabric needs a lot of certificates to ensure encryption in the end to end manner (SSL, TSL …) and the Fabric SDK Go provide them.
+So, we directly get the network used by the testing part of the SDK.

-Make a new directory in source folder of your GOPATH place, we will name it ‘heroes-service’:
+Make a new directory in the `src` folder of your `GOPATH`, we name it ‘heroes-service’:

 ```
-mkdir -p $GOPATH/src/github.com/tohero/heroes-service && \
+mkdir -p $GOPATH/src/github.com/chainhero/heroes-service && \
-cd $GOPATH/src/github.com/tohero/heroes-service
+cd $GOPATH/src/github.com/chainhero/heroes-service
 ```

 Now, we can copy the environment of the Fabric SDK Go placed in the test folder: